-Provisional timetables indicating the dates and times of examinations and notices of the location of examinations are posted on the central notice boards\ on the campus, including the Western Grounds Area.
-Students must advise the Examinations Unit (Chancellery) of a clash in examinations scheduling.
-Details of dates are published in the Calendar of Dates earlier in this volume or in the General Information section in the Faculty Handbooks (see May/June and October).
+Provisional timetables indicating the dates and times of examinations are posted on the University notice boards on the campus, including the Western Grounds area.
+Final timetables indicating the dates, times, locations and authorized aids are available for students two weeks before the end of each session.
+Students must advise the Examinations and Student Records Section (the Chancellery) of any clash in examinations.
+Details of dates are published in the Calendar of Dates earlier in this volume or in the General Information section in the Faculty Handbooks (see May/June and October/ November).